Noodieknoodie/FIPLI3/docs/FIPLI3 INSTRUCTIONS.md

 # instructions.md

 # Overview
-FIPLI is a deterministic financial projection system focused on comparing multiple growth scenarios against base financial facts.
-It processes user-defined assets, cash flows, and retirement spending to visualize how different growth rates affect long-term nest egg values.
-All calculations operate on annual periods with no intra-year processing.
+FIPLI is a deterministic financial projection system for scenario analysis and comparative modeling.
+It processes user-defined assets, liabilities, cash flows, and retirement spending to generate structured, time-based nest egg projections.
+Calculations operate strictly on annual periods with no intra-year processing.

 (ps. the db file /backend/database/FIPLI.db, is created and fully populated with usable mock data.
 No need to create or populate the db from scratch, or to create any tables manually.
 The db is ready to use as is.)